-Pursuant to Section 404, we are required to furnish a report by our management on our internal control over financial reporting, including an attestation report on internal control over financial reporting issued by our independent registered public accounting firm as a large-accelerated filer.
-However, we have qualified again as a smaller reporting company as of the last business day of our second fiscal quarter and expect to qualify as a non-accelerated filer at the end of our fiscal year.
-As a result, we are currently evaluating the effect of not being required to comply with the auditor attestation requirement for the fiscal year ended March 31, 2022 as a smaller reporting company and non-accelerated filer.
+Pursuant to Section 404, we are required to furnish a report by our management on our internal control over financial reporting.
 To maintain compliance with Section 404, we engage in a process to document and evaluate our internal control over financial reporting, which is both costly and challenging.
 In this regard, we will need to continue to dedicate internal resources, engage outside consultants and refine and revise a detailed work plan to assess and document the adequacy of internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are functioning as documented and implement a continuous reporting and improvement process for internal control over financial reporting.
-Despite our efforts, there is a risk that neither we nor our independent registered public accounting firm, if an auditor attestation is applicable, will be able to conclude that our internal control over financial reporting is effective as required by Section 404.
+Despite our efforts, there is a risk that neither we nor our independent registered public accounting firm, if an auditor attestation regarding our internal controls over financial reporting is applicable, will be able to conclude that our internal control over financial reporting is effective as required by Section 404.